neutron-org/neutron-docs/docs/neutron/modules/dex/user-interfaces.md

 The Neutron app bridge is available at [app.neutron.org/bridge](https://app.neutron.org/bridge)

-This is where you can bring tokens from other chains onto the Neutron chain for trading on the Dex.
+This is where you can bring tokens from other chains onto the Neutron chain for trading on the DEX.

 You can see the amount of tokens you currently hold on the Neutron chain and bring more tokens into the Neutron chain or withdraw them out of the Neutron chain.